KenguruKleo/kaufDA-JS-code-challenge/README.md

 * npm run start-dev
 * go to [localhost:8080](http://localhost:8080)

-DB Server will serve requests on port 3000
+## Database

-Tested on Node 6.9.1
+DB Server will serve requests on port 3000, currently is used JSON-Server for store data

 ## docker
 * build `docker build -t kengurukleo/kaufda-js-code-challenge .`